codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 That’s where `docker-compose` enters. `docker-compose` is an orchestration tool that can manage multiple containers at the same time for us.
 It’s based on a YAML file where we specify the container we want and it does all the work for us.

-A basic use case for using `docker-compose` is to help managing external dependencies of your application in a development environment.
-You can just setup a `docker-compose` file with your database, cache and SMTP server, and anyone running the application can easily start the containers with those dependencies.
+A basic use case for using `docker-compose` is to help to manage external dependencies of your application in a development environment.
+You can just set up a `docker-compose` file with your database, cache and SMTP server, and anyone running the application can easily start the containers with those dependencies.

 ### Real world example

-The best way to learn something is by breaking production and the idea now is to use `docker-compose` in a real life situation.
+The best way to learn something is by breaking production and the idea now is to use `docker-compose` in a real-life situation.

-We have a java application where we can add and retrieve users through an RESTful API.
+We have a java application where we can add and retrieve users through a RESTful API.

 Those users are stored in a PostgreSQL database, but we don’t want to install Postgres.
 So we are going to use `docker-compose` to provide Postgres to everyone who clones the application.